Biretia

-Biretia is an extinct genus of Old World monkey belonging to the extinct family Parapithecidae.
+Biretia is an extinct genus of anthropoid primate belonging to the extinct family Parapithecidae.
 Fossils are found from Late Eocene strata in Egypt.

 The first discovery of Biretia was a single tooth dated to approximately 37 mya, which was found in 1988 at the Bir el Ater site in Algeria.
 This species was named Biretia piveteaui.
 In 2005, two new species were classified, B. fayumensis and B. megalopsis.
 Both were discovered at Birket Qarun Locality 2 (BQ-2), which is located about 60 mi south of Cairo in Egypt's Fayum depression.

 Appearance

-A very small anthropoid, it only weighed around 280 to possibly 380 grams.
+A very small anthropoid, it only weighed around 280 to about 380 g.
 Fragments from the jaw suggest that it had had very large eyes in proportion to its body size, which would suggest that it was nocturnal.
 Biretia is unique among early anthropoids in exhibiting evidence for nocturnality, but derived dental features shared with younger parapithecids draw this genus, and possibly 45-million-year-old Algeripithecus (Strepsirrhini), into a morphologically and behaviorally diverse parapithecoid clade of great antiquity."